QuentinRa/blog.quentinra.dev/cybersecurity/_knowledge/index.md

 <div class="row row-cols-md-2"><div>

-This section regroups common terms used in red and blue team.
+This section regroups common terms used in red and blue teams.

 * **Vulnerability**/**weakness**: a failure/flaw in a system
 * **Exploits**: code that makes use of a vulnerability to gain access to a machine, install malware, steal data...